The Luchazi Customary Code of Conduct: A Guide to Etiquette and Respect

 Here are the key pillars of the Luchazi code:

 Honour those who came before you.
 Always be the first to greet the elderly in your community.
-A Luchazi proverb reminds us: “A li ha citsizi ke ku nona njamba,” meaning that when you stand on another's shoulders, the elephant you see is not yours alone.
+A Luchazi proverb reminds us: “A li ha citsizi ke ku nona njamba,” meaning that when you stand on an elder's shoulders, the elephant you see is not yours.
 We respect our elders because they built the foundation upon which we see the world.

-Greetings are sacred.
+Greetings are special and sign of respect.
 When greeting nobles, elders, parents or in-laws, use rhythmic handclaps and a verbal greeting rather than a handshake or a nod.
 For close friends or grandparents, a "touch-and-clap" greeting is appropriate.

 Humility is shown through posture.
 Never speak to a seated elder while standing; instead, kneel or squat to their level.
 If you must address a crowd, always seek permission from the elders present before standing.
 Lastly, never point with your index finger—it is considered a sign of poor breeding.

-Explain what you are saying, and do not rush.
+Speak simply and plainly.
+Always explain where clarity is required.
 Livandeke mu ku handeka.
-Do not dominate the room.
+Do not dominate the conversation.
 Listen more than you speak, and never interrupt or finish someone else’s sentence.

 Keep your voice at a respectful volume and choose your words carefully.
 As the proverb says: “Ve ku aluluka ku muhela; mu kanua iya ua alulukilemo?”
 (People can turn over in bed, but who can turn back the words of their mouth?).
 Once spoken, words cannot be taken back.